oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 Sign in to GitHub and create a public repository `jhipster-k8s`.
 Follow the instructions to push the existing `kubernetes` folder from your local using the command line.

-**IMPORTANT NOTE**: You will be pushing plain secrets contained in the application and Kubernetes configuration.
-To avoid this, you can run the JHipster registry locally to encrypt application configuration, and also set up `kubeseal` for Kubernetes secrets encryption.
+**IMPORTANT NOTE**: At this point, you will be pushing plain secrets contained in the application and Kubernetes configuration.
+To avoid this insecure anti-pattern, you can run the JHipster registry locally to encrypt application configuration, and also set up `kubeseal` for Kubernetes secrets encryption.
 The process is described in a previous post [Kubernetes to the Cloud with Spring Boot and JHipster](/blog/2021/06/01/kubernetes-spring-boot-jhipster).

 Go back to Spinnaker UI, and in the pipeline configuration choose **Add Stage** and set the following values: